GOVCERT-LU/GCNotify/README.md

 For transpaency purposes the email is not sent automatically.
 This enables the user to add additional comments to it and also shows what will be send to the security team.

+## Features
+* Easy to use
+* Sends one or multiple emails as attachment
+* Customizable

 ## Addin Button Locations
 The Addin will create icons in the following ribbons in Outlook